trendmicro/cloudone-community/Workload-Security/Integration/aws-python-amazon-inspector-integration-v2/README.md

 # Cloud One Workload Security Integration with Amazon Inspector.

-This script will deploy two lambda functions, one will run (weekly)a report of vulnerabilities from EC2 instances that Amazon Inspector detects and match them against Trend Micro IPS rules.
-The second Lambda function will assign thoses rules or virtual patches to protect workloads against [CVE](https://www.cve.org/About/Overview)’s automattically as Amazon Inspector detects them.
+This script will deploy two lambda functions, one will run (on a schedule based, the default is every wednesday)a report of vulnerabilities from EC2 instances that Amazon Inspector detects and match them against Trend Micro IPS rules.
+The second Lambda function will assign thoses rules or virtual patches to protect workloads against [CVE](https://www.cve.org/About/Overview)’s automattically as soon as Amazon Inspector detects them.
     > **Key:** In this case Amazon Inspector as vulnerability scanner and Trend Micro Cloud One Workload Security is acting as IPS (Intrusion Protection Service).

 Click the below to launch the CloudFormation template.